Founder | Chief Executive Officer

 Development & Partnerships Officer

 Liam Rémillard is currently pursuing his doctoral degree in infectious disease epidemiology at Queen’s University.
 Liam’s research interests involve the use of spatial-temporal methods to inform geographically-targeted interventions in Ontario.
 Although Liam has published peer-reviewed journals and presented research at various academic venues, he has realized that these common methods of knowledge translation do not always reach the intended audiences.
 Liam was drawn toward Art the Science because he sees this organization as an innovative and novel means to connect scientific research with a broader audience.
-As the Development & Partnerships Officer, Liam will be dedicated towards seeking strategic partnerships, pursuing funding opportunities, and growing the network of advisors.
+As the Development & Partnerships Officer, Liam is dedicated towards seeking strategic partnerships, pursuing funding opportunities, and growing the network of advisors.

 Dr. Anna Majury